Outsourcing relationship management: Management strategy

 A 2002 Computerworld article documented the need for managers skilled in ORM for managing IT outsourcing.
 A 2007 article in DM Review pointed out that there was still a need for specialized outsourcing relationship managers and cited this as a career opportunity.

 Carnegie Mellon University developed a Sourcing Capability Model to measure the maturity and skills required for effective outsourcing relationship management.
 The University of Michigan sponsors research and events focused on the challenges and management strategies for successful outsourcing.

 In early 2007, a CIO Magazine article explores this trend.

 One study by Vantage Partners (Boston, MA) found that at least 15 percent of the total outsourcing contract value is at stake if outsourcing governance is not managed well.
 In the book, "Multisourcing," Gartner analysts point out that successful outsourcing is built on "a network of relationships, not transactions," and outsourcing governance is the most important factor in determining the success of an outsourcing engagement.
 Gartner found that fewer than 30 percent of enterprises have formal sourcing strategies and appropriate outsourcing governance mechanisms in place.
-In a 2004 survey of 130 CIOs, 42 percent said they were dissatisfied with their outsourcing relationships, according to outsourcing advisory company EquaTerra, primarily due to poorly developed, underbudgeted and undersourced governance models.
+In a 2004 survey of 130 CIOs conducted by outsourcing advisory company EquaTerra, 42 percent reported dissatisfaction with their outsourcing relationships, primarily due to weak governance models.